optune/meteor-auth0-lock/README.md

 # meteor-auth0-lock
-Log into your meteor app from an external resource using the Auth0 lock widget.
+Log into your Meteor application from an external resource using the Auth0 lock widget.

+## Requirements
+Your application needs to install the meteor package optune:meteor-auth0-oauth in order for it to work.